rootchang/ICBpredictor/README.md

 ---

-This is a repository of scripts for reproducing the paper titled "LORIS robustly predicts patient outcomes with immune checkpoint blockade therapy using common clinical, pathologic, and genomic features" by Chang et al.
+This is a repository of scripts for reproducing the paper titled "LORIS robustly predicts patient outcomes with immune checkpoint blockade therapy using common clinical, pathologic, and genomic features" by Chang et al. (Nature Cancer 2024)

 <p align="center">
   <img src="./images/Fig1.jpg" width = "1000" alt="method" align=center />